Dosum999/main1/replit.md

 # Overview

-This is a modern full-stack web application built with React and Express, designed to recreate a Linear-inspired interface with a focus on project management and product development tools.
-The application features a sophisticated dark-themed UI with blur effects and modern design patterns, implementing a complete frontend-backend architecture with PostgreSQL database integration.
+This is a pixel-perfect React implementation of a Linear-inspired landing page, designed from comprehensive Figma specifications.
+The application features a sophisticated dark-themed UI with extensive blur effects, modern typography, and multiple product showcase sections.
+Built with modern web technologies and optimized for performance, it delivers a complete marketing website experience that matches the original Linear design system.

 # User Preferences